smartdevicelink/sdl_evolution/nnnn-Expand-Mobile-putfile-RPC.md

 Similar to the TCP design, the CRC checksum is placed at frame header ([SmartDeviceLink Protocol level](https://github.com/smartdevicelink/protocol_spec#22-version-2-frame-header)).
 The CRC checksum calculation is based on both the frame header and frame payload.

 ### Pros:
-- Covers both headers and payloads for all RPC requests
+- Covers both headers and payloads for all SDL communication
 - Research paper ["When The CRC and TCP Checksum Disagree"](conferences.sigcomm.org/sigcomm/2000/conf/paper/sigcomm2000-9-1.pdf) suggests variety error sources in internet will increase error rate from one packets out of few millions to one packets out of few thousand in TCP/IP level.
 This approach provides additional robustness for overall system.

 ### Cons:
-- Great impact for all RPC request.
-Major revision for RPC is required.
+- Great impact for SDL protocol.
+Major revision for SDL protocol is required.
 - If everything is properly designed and implemented.
 Additional CRC32 might not be useful.